Spencer-Easton/Apps-Script-Firebase-Notifications/README.md

 function sendNotificationToUser(string UID, string message)
 -UID is the stripped down users email.
 -ie person@example.com becomes personexamplecom
 -Message can be any string

+### Tracking currently connected users
+function getOnlineUsers()

 ###Note:
 The polymer files are bieng hosted on a person App Engine project.
 You can use it for testing this app, but don't link to it for any other projects.
 It will be taken down as soon as I figure out the proper CORS settings for firebase hosting.